Eve-ning/Eve-ning.github.io/_posts/2024-06-17-thoughts-on-statistically-understanding-tournament-difficulty.md

 As an example: determining if a BMS Lv.X be slotted in the same pool as a O2Jam Lv.Y.

-If we want to measure skill level, the simplest way is to yield a score.
+If we want to measure skill level of a map, the simplest way is to measure score.

-1. If a player scores the same across both maps, they *should* be the same difficulty, therefore, can be put in the same pool.
+1. If **one** player scores the same across both maps, they *should* be the same difficulty, therefore, can be put in the same pool.
-2. If more players share the same result as (1.), then it's further evidence to put them in the same pool
+2. If **more** players agree on (1.), then it's further evidence

 The following is described in more detail to provide a robust understanding {:.info}